fasterthanlime/semester-project/report.md

 area, and memory copy operations instead of assignment.

 [^1]: That's not entirely accurate: C99 supports VLAs (Variable-Length Arrays),
+    which are allocated on the stack (like local variables of basic types in ooc), but their limitations render them worthless in our case: you can't return VLAs, and furthermore, keeping track of stack allocated memory is tricky.

 Here's an example of the C code generated for the above `identity` function: